openvinotoolkit/model_server/README.md

 OpenVINO Model Server supports for the models storage, beside local filesystem, also GCS, S3 and Minio.

-It is implemented as a python service using gRPC library interface; falcon REST API framework;  data serialization and deserialization using TensorFlow; and OpenVINO&trade; for inference execution.
+It is implemented as a python service using gRPC interface library; falcon REST API framework;  data serialization and deserialization using TensorFlow; and OpenVINO&trade; for inference execution.
 It acts as an integrator and a bridge exposing CPU optimized inference engine over network interfaces.